Chronicles of an Age of Darkness: The Worshippers and the Way

 Volume nine is set on the continent of Parengarenga.
 For the most part, it does not deal with the events that take place on either Argan or Yestron.
 In this novel Cook returns to the backstory of the series first introduced in book six, the interstellar civilization of the Nexus.
 On Parengarenga, a Nexus combat school has survived the twenty thousand years since the link between the Nexus and the world of the Chronicles was broken.

 The AI which administers the combat school continues to train students from the city in which it is located.
 Thus many inhabitants of the Dark Age city are trained to be members of the advanced technological civilization of the Nexus.
 However, none of the space-going vessels and superweapons of the Nexus are still in existence and the cadets are trained by means of virtual reality programs.
 Their technological skill and advanced scientific knowledge are of no use to them in the world they inhabit.
 The novel deals with one trainee, Asodo Hatch, and the conflict between his loyalty to his family and people in the real world, and his involvement in what he knows to be the futile concerns of the combat school.

 The Witchlord and the Weaponmaster

 Book ten tells the story of Guest Gulkan, a recurring character who appears in many of the first nine novels.
 Guest's story encompasses the entire chronology of the Chronicles, beginning before the earliest previously related events, and ending with the close of the "Age of Darkness".
 Guest is a typically complex Cook character, a questing hero who begins as a thoughtless, overconfident boy of 14 and, by the time he finally fulfills his ambitions, finishes as a more self-reflective, semi-traumatized conqueror.
 Guest's quest for power unites many of the most significant plot elements of the series and his eventual success is of a different order from that of the previous protagonists, giving him enough control over his world to change it entirely and bring the series to a conclusion.

+Other plans

+The series concluded with The Witchlord and the Weaponmaster due to poor sales.
+However, Cook had plans to extend it to twenty novels.
+This would have been followed by two equally long series, Chronicles of an Age of Wrath, and Chronicles of an Age of Heroes.